logo

 He married Patience James in 1625.
 Their children and life together are described in detail in the section on Barnabas and Patience Davis.
 He was a tallow chandler by trade which is a maker of and dealer of tallow candles.

-He was again sent to the colonies to check up on Francis Stiles and landed in Boston in the “yeare of the Pequid (Perquot) warres.”
-He traveled to Connecticut in a pinnace.
-He found that Stiles had not acquired the land he should have and was sent back to England with more letters.
-Before he could leave he was forced to become a soldier for about a year.
-This time he went to London on foot.
+He was again sent to the colonies to check up on Francis Stiles.
+He landed in Boston in the “yeare of the Pequid warres."
+The Pequot War was in 1634–1638 and was between the Pequot tribe and the colonists along with some Native American allies.
+Barnabas went to Connecticut by sea.
+He found that Stiles had not acquired the land he should have and he was forced to become a soldier for about a year.
+Eventually he went back to England with more letters where he had to walk to London.

 He was sent to Connecticut a third time to recover the Woodcock’s estate from Stiles.
 He landed in Boston in June, 1639.
 This time he brought his family.